-Our programs offer unique models for each match to grow and thrive.
+Our mentoring programs offer unique models for each match to grow and thrive.

-Some Little Brothers and Little Sisters are matched with residents of Hampshire County.
-These Big Brothers and Big Sisters can be students, working folks, or retirees who have a car and a few extra hours each week to spend with a child.
-These matches are often able to meet year round.
+Littles in this program are matched with Bigs who live or work in Hampshire County.
+These Bigs can be college students, working folks, or retirees who have a few extra hours each week to spend with a child, and access to a vehicle.
+These matches are often able to meet year-round.

 AMP is a program in partnership with the Rudd Adoption Research Program at UMass for children and college students who are adopted.
 These are community matches, but the college students take a bi-weekly class to learn more about adoption as part of their participation in the program.